Barabrad/BB-DAQ/README.md

 ### Libraries
 The libraries this script uses are listed below, as well as the download instructions. **My assumption is that you already have Python 3 installed on your computer.** To check, open a terminal window and type `python3 -V`.
 If the output does not display a version number, try `python -V`.
 If the latter command works, use `python` and `pip` instead of `python3` and `pip3`, respectively.
 If neither command shows a version number, install Python 3 first, and then return here.
 To see which non-built-in libraries are already installed, open a terminal window and type `pip3 list`.
 1. pyserial
     * This library is imported in the code as "serial" instead of "pyserial," so make sure you do not have another library installed named "serial."
-If you do, open a terminal, uninstall it while using this code, and reinstall it afterwards.
+If you do, open a terminal, uninstall it while running the files in this repository, and reinstall it afterwards (or if you're comfortable enough with Python, create a [virtual environment](https://docs.python.org/3/library/venv.html) for running the files in this repository).
     * This library is not built-in, so you need to open a terminal window and enter `python3 -m pip install pyserial` if you do not have the library.
 2. xlsxwriter
     * This library is not built-in, so you need to open a terminal window and enter `pip3 install xlsxwriter` if you do not have the library.
 3. matplotlib
     * This library is not built-in, so you need to open a terminal window and enter `pip3 install matplotlib` if you do not have the library.
-4. os
+4. enum
     * This library is built-in, so you should not need to install anything.
-5. datetime
+5. os
     * This library is built-in, so you should not need to install anything.
-6. time
+6. datetime
     * This library is built-in, so you should not need to install anything.
+7. time
+    * This library is built-in, so you should not need to install anything.
-7. traceback
+8. traceback
     * This library is built-in, so you should not need to install anything

 ### Warning
-This script does not replicate all of the features of PLX-DAQ!
-This script was originally made to read data serially from an Arduino (see [**Appendix B**](#appendix-b-arduino-code) for the specific Arduino file), plot the data, and write to Excel.
+**This script does not replicate all of the features of PLX-DAQ!** This script was originally made to read data serially from an Arduino (see [**Appendix B**](#appendix-b-arduino-code) for the specific Arduino file), plot the data, and write to Excel.
 Replications for commands like "RESETTIMER" and "CLEARDATA" were added over a year later as an afterthought.
 See [**Current Key Words**](#current-key-words) for the current list of PLX-DAQ directives and special data strings this code can replicate.

+**You cannot append to an existing Excel file with BB-DAQ!** Using an existing file will overwrite it (the code will warn you).
+However, you will be given the option at the end of a run to collect more data on a new sheet (also referred to as "worksheet") within the Excel file (also referred to as "workbook") that is being created.

 Also, I am using a Mac, so the path slashes in the tutorial are different from those for Windows: "/" versus "\\" (the script accounts for this difference, but the tutorial does not).
 * Note that Python's `os.path.normpath()` will correct "/" to "\\" on Windows, but will not correct "\\" to "/" on Mac.

 ### Current Key Words
 Each line of data received serially will be split at each comma to form a list (or a row), and the **first value** will determine the row type. **If no row type is provided, or the type is not supported, the DATA type will be assumed and added to the beginning of the row.** The table below shows the current row types and behaviors: